 MacKillop students are also given the opportunity to participate in the sport of fencing.
 The College runs a program at MacKillop outside of school hours in conjunction with the ACT Fencing Association.

 Students who excel in a particular sport are able to take part in the PE Pathways program, which is aimed at the development and support of elite athletes.
 Since the College does not field sporting teams on the weekend, students are free to represent their club.

-To see what extra-curricular opportunities are currently available, please view our Co-Curricular Noticeboard.
+To see what extra-curricular opportunities are currently available, please view our School Noticeboard.